creditstxt/credit-requirement/text.md

 Development Draft

+## Requirement

+These terms add to the terms of the license for this software.
+These terms become additional obligations under any agreement on those terms, as well as conditions to the license.

 ## Credit

 You must give this software and each contributor credit for contribution to other works, be they goods or services, that you produce or provide using this software.